ConsVin/hw_eth_header_inserter/README.md

 ![plot](./docs/waveform_idles.png)

-## RTL deisgn
+## RTL design

 RTL structure is a pipeline with control logic implemented in VHDL 93.
-Ethernet header parameters are synthethis-time defined constants.
+Ethernet header parameters are synthesis-time defined constants.

 General purpouse code is moved to the separate package [byte_arr_pkg.rtl.vhd](vhd/byte_arr_pkg.rtl.vhd) and top level is implemented as one entity in the [eth_header.rtl.vhd](vhd/eth_header.rtl.vhd)